Quick answer: These are the Best Hostels in Vienna

 - Best Hostel for Digital Nomads in Vienna – Meininger Vienna Downtown Franz

 Pop your email in below to get a FREE copy of ‘How to Travel the World on $10 a Day!’.

 What to Expect from Hostels in Vienna

-Hostels are generally known to be one of the cheapest forms of accommodation on the market.
-That doesn’t just go for Vienna, but pretty much every place in the world.
-However, that’s not the only good reason for staying at a hostel.
-The unique vibe and social aspect is what makes hostels TRULY special.
-Head down to the common room, make new friends, share travel stories and tips, or just have a great time with like-minded travellers from all over the world – you won’t get that opportunity in any other accommodation.
+I’m aware that hostels are generally known for being one of the most affordable types of accommodation out there, not just in Vienna, but in practically every corner of the world.
+Nonetheless, the cost-effectiveness of staying at a hostel is just one of the many good reasons to consider it.
+What really makes Vienna’s hostels unique is the exceptional vibe and social aspect they offer.
+By heading to the common room, I can make new friends, share travel stories and tips, or just have a fantastic time with like-minded travellers from all around the globe – an experience that’s simply unparalleled in any other type of lodging.

-But let’s talk more about the important stuff – money and rooms!
-Vienna’s hostels normally have three options: dorms, pods and private rooms (although pods are rare).
-Some hostels even offer large private rooms for a group of friends.
-The general rule here is: the more beds in a room, the cheaper the price.
-Obviously, you won’t have to pay as much for an 8-bed dorm as you would for a single bed private bedroom.
-To give you a rough overview of Vienna’s prices, we’ve listed the average numbers below:
+Now let’s get down to brass tacks – the money and the rooms!
+In general, Vienna’s hostels offer three main types of accommodation: dorms, pods, and private rooms (though pods are relatively rare).
+Some hostels even offer sizable private rooms that can accommodate groups of friends.
+The general rule is straightforward: the more beds in a room, the lower the price.
+Naturally, I can expect to pay less for an 8-bed dorm than for a private room with a single bed.
+For a rough idea of Vienna’s prices, see the average figures below:

 - Dorm room (mixed or female-only): $18-42 USD/night

 When I’m looking for Vienna hostels, I’ll find the best options on HOSTELWORLD.
 This platform offers you a super safe and efficient booking process.
 All hostels are displayed with a rating and previous guest reviews.
 You can also filter your personal travel needs easily and find the perfect place for you.